Data Breach Policy

 - ILGA will maintain a public notification register on the ILGA website.
 This will be a public notification register of eligible data breaches where ILGA is unable to notify, or it is not reasonably practicable to notify affected individuals.

-ILGA staff awareness
+5. ILGA personnel awareness

 To ensure that ILGA personnel are and remain aware of their obligations under the MDNB Scheme, ILGA will: